maxfierrog/maxfierrog.github.io/content/about/cv.md

 {{< collapse "summary"="Details..." >}}
 \
-I am currently in one of the teams that work on the [Meta Ads](https://www.facebook.com/business/ads) product.
+I am currently in one of the teams that contribute to [Meta Ads](https://www.facebook.com/business/ads).
 I myself am working on a feature related to [ad bidding](https://en.wikipedia.org/wiki/Real-time_bidding), which will be a part of the [Ads Manager tool](https://www.facebook.com/ads/manager) once released.

 {{< /collapse >}}